-Currently, a remedial measure is in effect that, as of October 1, 2016, expands eligibility up to (but not including) age 20 for persons who had not completed vaccination and were born between April 2, 2000 and April 1, 2007.
+Currently, a remedial measure is in effect that expands eligibility up to (but not including) age 20 for persons who had not completed vaccination and were born between April 2, 2002 and April 1, 2007.

-In addition, persons born between April 2, 2007 and October 1, 2009 who are currently receiving stage II inoculations are eligible to receive stage I inoculations they may have missed.
-(Refer to pp. 19-20 for details.)
+In addition, persons born between April 2, 2008 and October 1, 2009 who are currently receiving stage II inoculations are eligible to receive stage I inoculations they may have missed.
+(Refer to pp. 21-22 for details.)